 - there was an increase of clients who came to me requesting me to act for both of them because they were in complete agreement as to their settlement – this is a huge niche market;

 - we are now in the Digital Age and should be taking advantage of the benefits technology can bring to our practices.

 I now have a national family law practice with clients in most States.
-The benefits to clients are that they can have their property settlement finalised in a few months (I only act for clients who are agreeable on their property split), they are charged a fixed fee so they know upfront what their costs will be, they retain more money in their pockets for themselves and their children, they don’t have to take time off work, or out of their business, for conferences with me (we use Skype), the process is much less stressful.
+The benefits to clients are that they can have their property settlement finalised in a few months (I only act for clients who are agreeable on their property split), they are charged a fixed fee so they know upfront what their costs will be, they retain more money in their pockets for themselves and their children, they don’t have to take time off work, or out of their business, for conferences with me (we use Skype to communicate with clients outside my area), the process is much less stressful.
 Some of the benefits I enjoy is that I work with clients who can agree on their settlement, I work in my own hours, I’m now semi retired, I am definitely less stressed!

 I have launched a membership website where I will show other like-minded family lawyers how they can build a national practice like mine.
 Together perhaps we can keep more clients out of the overworked Family Court and so improve the system for those who must litigate.

 Lyn Lucas is the owner of Online Divorce Lawyer.
 With 25 years experience in family law Lyn empathises with couples going through a separation and a property settlement.
 Her focus with Online Divorce Lawyer is to reduce the pain and deliver excellent results in the process of a property settlement, her mission is to keep clients out of the Family Court.
 With a negotiated fixed fee for this service, couples have certainty as to their legal costs.
 Visit Lyn’s site and opt in for a complimentary e-book “Guide to Saving Money with a Divorce Property Settlement”